brianV/Revisioning-D7-Port/README.txt

 3. Under Administer >> Content >> Content types, click "edit" next to the content types for which you wish to enable/disable revisioning.
-Under "Workflow Settings", Default Options, tick both the "Create new revision" and "New revisions in moderation" checkboxes.
+Under "Workflow Settings", Default Options, tick both the "Create new revision" and "New revision in draft, pending moderation" checkboxes.
 Also in this section UNtick "Published", so that all new content is created in an unpubished state, i.e. invisible to the public.
 4. The module creates a new root menu item, named "My content" with three tabs: o "Viewable" shows all nodes that may be viewed by the logged-in user o "Editable" shows all nodes that may be edited by the logged-in user